launchdarkly/find-code-references-in-pull-request/README.md

-# LaunchDarkly Find Code References in Pull Request GitHub Action
+# LaunchDarkly Find Code References in Pull Request GitHub action

 Adds a comment to a pull request (PR) whenever a feature flag reference is found in a PR diff.